Major in Nursing (A.A.S.)

 - two years of high school science.

-- If a Nursing Program applicant has been enrolled in any another Nursing Program within three years of the date of application, the nursing courses will be evaluated for transfer credit on an individual basis.
+- If the applicant has been enrolled in another Nursing Program, the nursing courses will be evaluated for transfer credit on an individual basis.

 - A grade of “C” or better is required for all transferred nursing courses.